bahlolab/superSTR/docs/EXAMPLE.md

 * xargs [xargs --help]
 * gzip [gzip --help]

-The below bash scripts are also provided as a Nextflow pipeline to run locally under the same assumptions; you can extend this to use executors (e.g. Slurm, PBS/Torque) as appropriate.
+The below bash scripts will also be provided as a Nextflow pipeline to run locally under the same assumptions soon; you will be able to extend this to use executors (e.g. Slurm, PBS/Torque) as appropriate.

 # Overview - superSTR processing